dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/business-goals-and-objectives.md

 A: They are used for scheduling employee vacations
 B: They serve as a basis for prioritizing requirements and related work
 C: They dictate the social media strategy for the project
-D: They are solely used for external stakeholder communication
+D: They are solely used for external stakeholder communication purposes
 Answer: B
 Explanation: Business Objectives often serve as a basis for prioritizing requirements and related work in a project.
 The aim is to ensure that the most crucial business objectives are addressed first, maximizing business value.